1712n/dn-institute/tools/README.md

-# Repo Tools 🚀
+# Welcome to Repo Tools 🚀

-Welcome to our repository!
-This guide will help you understand how to use our internal tools to keep the repo tidy and up-to-date.
+This guide will help you understand how to use our internal tools to keep our repository tidy and up-to-date.
+We've designed this guide with simplicity in mind, making it easy for newcomers with minimal tech skills to get started.

+## Table of Contents 📚
+1. Using Repo Tools
+2. Payout Calculation
+3. Quality Check
+4. Market Health Reporter

-## How to Use These Tools 🛠️
+## Using Repo Tools 🛠️

-These scripts are triggered when you comment on a pull request.
-To run a script, your comment must contain a specific command, and you must be listed in the `WIKI_REVIEWERS` secret.
+Our scripts are triggered when you comment on a pull request.
+To run a script, your comment must contain a specific command.
 Only the line with the command will be processed, so feel free to write additional lines in your comment.
+Please note, you must be listed in the `WIKI_REVIEWERS` secret to run these scripts.

 ### Payout Calculation 💰

-To calculate payouts, use the `/payout` command with the following parameters:
+This tool helps calculate payouts.
+To calculate, use the `/payout` command with the following parameters:

-- `--rate` or `-r` : Specify the rate
+- `--rate` (`-r`) : Specify the rate
-- `--multiplier` or `-x` : Specify the multiplier
+- `--multiplier` (`-x`) : Specify the multiplier

-Example:
-`/payout -r 1 -x 2`
+Example: `/payout rate ->1 multiplier ->2`

 ### Quality Check 🧐

-To check the quality of an article, use the `/articlecheck` command.
+This tool checks the quality of an article using AI.
+To check, use the `/articlecheck` command.
 This Python script requires command-line arguments with API keys and a link to a GitHub pull request.
 It extracts the diff from the pull request, sends it to an AI service, and generates a comment based on the AI response.
 The process runs in the GitHub Actions environment and uses the “claude-3” model with retriever functions and GPT-3 for text comparison.

-Example:
-`/articlecheck`
+Example: `/articlecheck`

-### Market Health Reporter
+### Market Health Reporter 📊

-To get a market health report, use the `analyze:` command.
-Follow this template:
+This tool generates market health reports.
+To generate, use the `analyze:` command, following this template:
 `analyze: pair, market, start_of_the_period, end_of_the_period`

-Here's an example:
-`analyze: bnb-btc, binance, 2024-02-02, 2024-02-07`
+Example: `analyze: bnb-btc, binance, 2024-02-02, 2024-02-07`

 By following this guide, you're ready to jump in and get started with our tools!
 Happy coding! 😊